iamkaf/happy-ghast-improvements/README.md

 - `common/` contains code shared between all loaders.
 - `fabric/`, `forge/` and `neoforge/` contain loader specific entry points and build logic.
 - `buildSrc/` holds the Gradle scripts that wire everything together.

-Feel free to expand upon this structure to suit the needs of your own mods.